Home > Newsletters > The QMN Weekly Bulletin > Lawyer: Synthes Case Highlights Considerations in RCO Pleas

 The case involved Synthes’ Norian subsidiary, which marketed a calcium phosphate bone cement to treat vertebral compression fractures (VCFs) despite a known serious risk of hypotension.
 Knowledge of the risk required the company to include language in its labeling saying the cement was not for use on VCFs.

 Synthes’ decision to market the product for VCF use despite the risks made the company responsible for three deaths that occurred, the government alleged.
 Former Norian executives Richard Bohner, Michael Huggins, John Walsh and Thomas Higgins each pleaded guilty to one count of introducing the misbranded bone void filler into interstate commerce under the responsible corporate officer (RCO) doctrine (United States v.
-Park), which holds corporate executives can be held accountable for criminal activity they could have prevented.
+Park) RCO holds that corporate executives can be held accountable for criminal activity they could have prevented.
+The four were eventually sentenced, to a range of five- to nine-month prison terms.

 ePublishing :: CMS, Hosting & Web Development | © Copyright by FDAnewsAll rights reserved.
 Do not duplicate or redistribute in any form.